LOADING ...

 Wondering if I was off dead?

-As we mournfully all the dead
+As we stacked all the dead

-Its an image won't leave my head
+Its an image that leave my head

 In a battle God and Man

-And I will quite understand
+And I never quite understand

 An 18-foot monument off US 1

-remains of so many who died.
+With remains of so who died.

 September 2nd